urbancamo/adif-processor/src/doc/VPS-install.md

 mvn -Pprod spring-boot:run >> $LOGDIR/adifproc.log 2>&1 &
 ```

-Create a systemd unit file `adifproc.service` in `/etc/systemd/system` with the following contents:
+Create a systemd unit file `adifproc.service` in `/etc/systemd/system` with the following contents
+(we have docker.service in the list so that the postgres container is started on boot before the adifproc application):

 ```
 [Unit]
 Description=ADIF Processor
-After=syslog.target network.target
+After=syslog.target network.target docker.service
 [Service]
 SuccessExitStatus=143
 User=adifproc